anthueeccel/webstore/README.md

 Modularity and the separation of concerns ensure that the code is easy to understand, test, and expand, making the system ready to evolve as business needs grow.

 ## More Technical Information
 AutoMapper was not used here once it is going commercial.
+Entity data validations are mannually once FluentValidation is going commercial.

 ### Technologies Used:
 * .NET 9